cableguy99/docs/docs/general/faq.md

 - **Foundation Reward:** The last portion of 10% called Foundation Reward goes to a special account controlled by the Masternode Foundation, which is run by the Tao community initially.

 #### What is the expected ROI for Masternodes and Stakers?
-The rewards for every masternode will be dynamic and depending on multiple factors like: number of masternodes in the network, the efficiency signing blocks, the total number of votes on each masternode.
+The rewards for every masternode will be dynamic and dependant on multiple factors like: number of masternodes in the network, the efficiency signing blocks, the total number of votes on each masternode.
 The most efficient masternodes signing blocks will receive higher rewards.

 Please, refer to our [Economics paper](https://docs.tao.network/wp-and-research/economics-paper/) for more details about the masternodes reward.